What is colonialism and what is a colonial state?

 The metropolitan state was hegemonic in character, and its claim to dominance was based on a power relation in which persuasion outweighed coercion.

-Only because Britain was militarily powerful and could put down any insurrection- or even an industrial disturbance- with a very fucking heavy hand.
+No. Coercion outweighed persuasion because the metropolitan state had greater resources at its command.
+Britain was militarily powerful and could put down any insurrection- or even an industrial disturbance- with a very fucking heavy hand.
+General Napier showed the 'Physical Force' Chartists his canons.
+He could blow them to smithereens and would be handsomely rewarded by the Government for doing so.
 By contrast, the East India Company ruled India with a light hand.
 Since it was a commercial enterprise, it preferred persuasion to coercion though, no doubt, it could be as rapacious as its rivals.
+When it failed to persuade the sepoy that the new cartridge was not dipped in beef or pork fat, there was a Mutiny which it was very costly to suppress.
+That mistake was not repeated.

 Conversely, the colonial state was non-hegemonic,